ItsReZNuM/TelDigitIDBot/README.md

 - 🆔 Displays the user's **numeric Telegram ID**.
 - 📤 Detects and reveals the numeric ID of forwarded users or channels.
 - 🧠 Educates users about what numeric IDs are and how they work.
-- 🧼 Clean and simple interface – no database, no hassle.
+- 🧼 Clean and simple interface.

 ---